IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

       amount of data in flight.
 The final effect is that the media bitrate increases very slowly or not at all.

-   o  Reverse (feedback) path congestion: Especially in transport over
-      buffer-bloated networks, the one-way delay in the reverse direction can jump due to congestion.
+*  Reverse (feedback) path congestion: Especially in transport over buffer-bloated networks, the one-way delay in the reverse direction can jump due to congestion.
 The effect is that the acknowledgements are delayed, and the self-clocking is temporarily